Claims — March 17, 2026

 Clerk-Treasurer

-Packet Pages 7–20
+Packet Pages 7–8

-WHEREAS, the Town Council of the Town of Cedar Lake, Lake County, Indiana (hereinafter the "Town Council"), has previously adopted its Ordinance No. 1064 on October 20, 2009, establishing a Job/Employment Description for the Town of Cedar Lake; and
+Whereas, the Town Council of the Town of Cedar Lake, Lake County, Indiana (hereinafter the "Town Council"), has previously adopted its Ordinance No. 1064 on October 20, 2009, establishing a Job/Employment Description for the Town of Cedar Lake; and

-WHEREAS, the Town Council has reviewed growth and staffing needs for the Town, specifically a position of a Full-Time Parks and Recreation Superintendent and a Full-Time Parks Crew Worker; and
+Whereas, the Town Council has reviewed growth and staffing needs for the Town, specifically a position of a Full-Time Parks and Recreation Superintendent and a Full-Time Parks Crew Worker; and

-WHEREAS, the Town Council has determined, after such review, that the need to add a Full-Time Parks and Recreation Superintendent and a Full-Time Parks Crew Worker exists; and
+Whereas, the Town Council has determined, after such review, that the need to add a Full-Time Parks and Recreation Superintendent and a Full-Time Parks Crew Worker exists; and

-WHEREAS, the Town Council, upon its review, has determined it appropriate, advisable, and in the best interests of the residents of the Town, that the Full-Time Parks and Recreation Superintendent employment position job description of the Town and a Full-Time Parks Crew Worker employment position job description of the Town should be created; and
+Whereas, the Town Council, upon its review, has determined it appropriate, advisable, and in the best interests of the residents of the Town, that the Full-Time Parks and Recreation Superintendent employment position job description of the Town and a Full-Time Parks Crew Worker employment position job description of the Town should be created; and

-WHEREAS, the Town Council has now determined it appropriate and advisable to add the aforementioned Job Descriptions for the employees of Town for the benefit of the citizens and residents of the Town of Cedar Lake.
+Whereas, the Town Council has now determined it appropriate and advisable to add the aforementioned Job Descriptions for the employees of Town for the benefit of the citizens and residents of the Town of Cedar Lake.

-SECTION ONE: That the Job Description for a Full-Time Parks and Recreation Superintendent, attached to this Amendatory Ordinance as Exhibit "A" and the Job Description for a Full-Time Parks Crew Worker, attached to this Amendatory Ordinance as Exhibit "B", are hereby adopted and approved.
+Section One: That the Job Description for a Full-Time Parks and Recreation Superintendent, attached to this Amendatory Ordinance as Exhibit "A" and the Job Description for a Full-Time Parks Crew Worker, attached to this Amendatory Ordinance as Exhibit "B," are hereby adopted and approved.

-SECTION TWO: That all Ordinances and Town Code Sections, or parts thereof, in conflict with the provisions of this Amendatory Ordinance are hereby deemed null, void, and of no legal effect, and are specifically repealed.
+Section Two: That all Ordinances and Town Code Sections, or parts thereof, in conflict with the provisions of this Amendatory Ordinance are hereby deemed null, void, and of no legal effect, and are specifically repealed.

-SECTION THREE: That if any section, clause, provision or portion of this Ordinance shall be held to be invalid or unconstitutional by any Court of competent jurisdiction, such decision shall not affect any other section, clause, provision or portion of this Ordinance.
+Section Three: That if any section, clause, provision or portion of this Ordinance shall be held to be invalid or unconstitutional by any Court of competent jurisdiction, such decision shall not affect any other section, clause, provision or portion of this Ordinance.

-SECTION FOUR: That this Ordinance shall take effect, and be in full force and effect, from and after its passage and adoption by the Town Council of the Town of Cedar Lake, Lake County, Indiana, in conformance with applicable law.
+Section Four: That this Ordinance shall take effect, and be in full force and effect, from and after its passage and adoption by the Town Council of the Town of Cedar Lake, Lake County, Indiana, in conformance with applicable law.

 - Richard Sharpe, President